By Matt Flynn | Staff Writer

 Whether it be his inconsistent deep-ball, his odd decision-making, or his unstoppable urge to turn the ball over, Fitzpatrick threw two picks in a game they needed to win.
 Ivory has already been worked into the ground, showing a lack of speed on several runs, and now Zac Stacy broke his ankle and will be out long-term.

-Take away Edelman, you still have Gronkowski and Amendola.
-Take away Green, you still have Eifert and Jones.
-Take away Thomas, you still have Sanders and Davis.
-Take away Hilton, you still have Moncrief and Johnson.
+Take away Julian Edelman, you still have Rob Gronkowski and Danny Amendola.
+Take away A.J.
+Green, you still have Tyler Eifert and Marvin Jones.
+Take away Demaryius Thomas, you still have Emmanuel Sanders and Vernon Davis.
+Take away T.Y.
+Hilton, you still have Donte Moncrief and Andre Johnson.

 If the defense can’t hold teams to under 20 points consistently, this Fitzpatrick-led offense cannot consistently put up the points necessary for a win.

 Are the Jets in Trouble?
 Damn right they are.

 If there’s even a question of Geno Smith starting a game with Fitzpatrick ready to have surgery on that thumb, the locker room will crumble.
 Bowles is getting out-Rexed by Rex Ryan.

 Just wait until he has to play with the big boys down the stretch of the season.